Azure-Samples/cognitive-services-python-sdk-samples/samples/language/luis/README.md

 Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/train-test)) before you can "Publish" the model in an HTTP endpoint.
 For more information, take a look at [Publishing a Model](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/publishapp).

-Finally, edit the [appsettings.json](Microsoft.Azure.CognitiveServices.LUIS.Sample/appsettings.json) file and update the attribute placeholders with the values corresponding to your Subscription, Application and Azure Region where the application was deployed.
+Finally, edit the [luis_runtime_samples.py](luis_runtime_samples.py) file and update the attribute placeholders with the values corresponding to your Application and Azure Region where the application was deployed.

 #### Where to find the Application ID and Subscription Key